Philadelphia + Delaware County Lawyer for Shoulder and Neck Injury at Work

 You should also contact our workplace accident attorneys if your employer tells you they do not have workers’ compensation insurance.
 As noted above, the majority of Delaware County’s employers are required by state law to provide coverage.

-Delaware Workers’ Compensation Lawyers for Neck and Shoulder Injury Claims
+Delaware County and Philadelphia Workers’ Compensation Lawyers for Neck and Shoulder Injury Claims

 If you hurt your neck or shoulder at work, or if a spouse or family member suffered a job-related injury, we encourage you to ask our shoulder injury lawyers or neck injury lawyers about your legal options.
 Regardless of whether the incident involves a completely new injury, or an old injury that was worsened by your work duties, our legal team may be able to help you get workers’ compensation benefits by filing a claim, disputing why your claim was denied, or disputing why your benefits were cut off.